dj-frunza/buildonlyspecifiedextensions/README.md

-Disclaimer: This project is intended to be used only during development.
+This project is intended to be used only during development.
 Hybris standard ant targets are not touched and not affected.